 The basics of growing your audience

-There are a couple ways to attract people to your course without an email list: tapping into other people’s audiences and finding your niche on another platform.
+There are a couple ways to attract people to your course without an email list and sell your course without an audience: tapping into other people’s audiences and finding your niche on another platform.

 To reach other audiences, you’ll do things like: